james-s-k/ai-layer/readme.txt

 * Not a generic schema plugin
 * Not an external AI service — the answer engine runs entirely on your server

+**Admin interface**

+All features are managed under **AI Layer** in the WordPress admin:

+* **Overview** — entity counts, REST endpoint table, setup progress, and discovery health checks
+* **Business Profile** — canonical business name, contact, address, hours, and social links
+* **Setup Wizard** — revisitable onboarding; imports suggestions from WordPress, Yoast SEO, Rank Math, and WooCommerce
+* **AI Import** — extract entities from existing pages; configure AI provider keys and models; relationship management tools
+* **Services, Locations, FAQs, Proof & Trust, Actions, Answers** — custom post types with structured meta boxes
+* **Settings** — schema.org output, endpoint cache TTL, AI discovery mode, post-type front-end visibility, WooCommerce products endpoint, analytics retention, uninstall behaviour
+* **llms.txt** — page picker, custom intro, live preview, SEO plugin conflict detection
+* **ai.txt (Beta)** — crawling, training, and attribution preferences with agent-specific rules
+* **Test Answer Engine** — internal query console for debugging the answer engine
+* **Analytics** — endpoint hits, top questions, missing intents, and write audit log
+* **Help & Docs** — answer engine pipeline, MCP connection guide, and REST reference

+**Security & privacy**

+* Public REST and MCP read tools return **published content only** — draft and private entity posts are excluded
+* Internal fields (marked in field definitions) are never included in API responses
+* Anonymous REST traffic is rate-limited (120 reads/minute; 30 answer queries/minute); authenticated users with `wpail_manage_content` are exempt
+* AI Import provider API keys are encrypted before storage in the WordPress database
+* Analytics logs query strings and endpoint paths only — no IP addresses or personal data
+* Answer engine query patterns on authored Answers are omitted from public REST responses

 **Built for**

 * Local service businesses
 * Agencies and consultancies
 * Brochure and lead-generation websites
 * Any business with services, locations, FAQs, and clear next steps

+== External services ==

+This plugin can connect to third-party AI providers **only when you explicitly use AI Import or the AI relationship tools**, and only if you enter your own API key.

+* **OpenAI** — https://openai.com/ — page content is sent for entity extraction and relationship linking when you run AI Import
+* **Anthropic** — https://anthropic.com/ — same as above, when Anthropic is your selected provider
+* **Google (Gemini)** — https://ai.google/ — same as above, when Google is your selected provider

+No data is sent to these services unless you configure a key and start an import or relationship operation.
+The rules-based answer engine, REST API, discovery files, and analytics do **not** call external AI services.

+Terms and privacy policies for each provider apply to data you send through AI Import.

 == Installation ==